z33bs/xamarin-forms-mvvm-adaptor/README.md

 **Features:**

 * Familiar syntax, e.g. `PushAsync<TViewModel>()` is similar to Xamarin's `PushAsync(Page page)`
-* Easily pass data to the appearing view-model with `PushAsync<TViewModel>(object navigationData)`
+* Easily pass data to the pushed view-model with `PushAsync<TViewModel>(object navigationData)`
-* `OnAppearingAsync()` method within the view-model is triggered automatically when its associated page appears at the top of the stack.
+* `OnAppearingAsync()` method within the pushed view-model is triggered automatically when its associated page appears at the top of the stack.
 * Supports full dependency injection with the DI engine of your choice.
 * Supports multiple navigation-stacks.
 Useful if you want each tab of a TabbedPage to have its own separate navigation tree.
 * Lightweight because its adapts Xamarin's existing engine.